North American F-86 Sabre: Development

 North American Aviation had produced the propeller-powered P-51 Mustang in World War II, which saw combat against some of the first operational jet fighters.
 By late 1944, North American proposed its first jet fighter to the U.S. Navy, which became the FJ-1 Fury.
 It was an unexceptional transitional jet fighter that had a straight wing derived from the P-51.
 Initial proposals to meet a United States Army Air Forces (USAAF) requirement for a medium-range, single-seat, high-altitude, jet-powered day escort fighter/fighter bomber were drafted in mid-1944.
 In early 1945, North American Aviation submitted four designs.
 The USAAF selected one design over the others and granted North American a contract to build three examples of the XP-86 ("experimental pursuit").
 Deleting specific requirements from the FJ-1 Fury, coupled with other modifications, allowed the XP-86 to be lighter and considerably faster than the Fury, with an estimated top speed of 582 mph, versus the Fury's 547 mph.
 Despite the gain in speed, early studies revealed the XP-86 would have the same performance as its rivals, the XP-80 and XP-84.
-Because these rival designs were more advanced in their development stages, it was feared that the XP-86 would be cancelled.
+Because these rival designs were more advanced in their development stages, North American feared that the XP-86 would be cancelled.

 Crucially, the XP-86 was not able to meet the required top speed of 600 mph; North American had to quickly devise a radical change that could leapfrog its rivals.
-The F-86 was the first American aircraft to take advantage of flight research data seized from the German aerodynamicists at the end of World War II.
+The F-86 was the first American aircraft to take advantage of flight-research data seized from the German aerodynamicists at the end of World War II.
 These data showed that a thin, swept wing could greatly reduce drag and delay compressibility problems By 1944, German engineers and designers had established the benefits of swept wings based on experimental designs dating back to 1940.
 A study of the data showed that a swept wing would solve their speed problem, while a slat on the wing's leading edge that extended at low speeds would enhance low-speed stability.